-Activity Human Resources Targets and deadlines ACER's targets for 2014 are to: (indicative) Complete the recruitment of the additional resources (14 temporary agents) in 2014 required to fulfil the new tasks assigned under the TEN-E Regulation 11 .
-Complete the recruitment of the additional resources (35 temporary agents) in 2014 required to fulfil the tasks assigned under the REMIT Regulation 12 .
+Activity Human Resources Targets and deadlines ACER's targets for 2014 are to: (indicative) Complete the recruitment of the additional resources in 2014 required to fulfil the new tasks assigned under the TEN-E Regulation.
 Successfully complete the Annual performance appraisal exercise to be carried out in 2014.
 Performance indicator(s) Achievement of at least 90% of the recruitment goals on time.
 100% of ACER staff subject to performance appraisal in the 2014 exercise.
-Staff resources allocated 4.0 FTE Potential risks The quantitative recruitment targets are based on the Establishment Plan 2014 submitted by the Agency.
-Should the Agency be authorised to recruit a lower number of new staff, the targets should be considered as adjusted accordingly.
-The interest attracted by the vacant posts and the availability of suitable candidates are major factors influencing the achievement of the KPI.
+Staff resources allocated 3.0 FTE Potential risks The interest attracted by the vacant posts and the availability of suitable candidates are major factors influencing the achievement of the KPI.
 The Agency has already encountered significant difficulties in filling the advertised posts in the past, due to the low number of applications and the inadequate profiles of part of the applicants.

 In this respect, the limited range of international education opportunities for children of prospective applicants, and the difficulties of finding suitable employment for their spouses/partners, has proved to be a major barrier in attracting suitably-qualified staff to Ljubljana.
 It is likely that the Agency will face similar challenges in 2014.